baqirbalti/news_headlines_analysis/README.md

 # 📰 News Headlines Sentiment Analysis

 This project is a machine learning-based web app that classifies **news headlines** into **positive** or **negative** sentiments.
-It uses traditional NLP techniques such as TF-IDF and Logistic Regression, and provides a simple user interface via **Streamlit** for real-time predictions.
+It uses traditional NLP techniques such as TF-IDF and Multinomial Naive Bayes model, and provides a simple user interface via **Streamlit** for real-time predictions.

 ---